 Nikon D70 18-50mm f/3.5-5.6 lens @ 42mm (63mm in 35mm equivalent) f/7.1 1/200 ISO 200 JPEG

 The above photograph was taken in the harbor of Mykonos at about 6:30 p.m. in late April of 2004.
 Again, as you can see, the raw converter in the D70 did a pretty good job of giving us a usable photo out of camera.
-In this case, post processing served to straighten the photo (because I failed to hold the camera perfectly level when taking the pictures), and the slight adjustment to hue and crispness is purely a matter of taste.
+In this case, post processing served to straighten the photo (because I failed to hold the camera perfectly level when taking the picture), and the slight adjustment to hue and crispness is purely a matter of taste.
 The finished result looks like this:

 To what extent you engage in post processing depends on what you wish to get across.
 As explained above, when I photograph, I have an idea of what I want the finished photograph to look like.
 The challenge, then, is to take a picture that contains all the information needed to arrive at the target image in post processing.
 For example, in the case of the first example, I purposely underexposed the image.
 Why?
 Because it is far easier to recover details from shadows than from highlights.
 Exposing normally would in all likelihood have blown out the highlights to the point where no detail could have been recovered.
 As it is, details were retained in both shadow and highlight areas.